Over the last few decades, BizOps roles have exploded.

-Projects may include working with the product team to minimize the negative impacts of an app redesign to existing users or by helping the growth team decide which regional offices to put new hires in.
+Projects may include working with the product team to minimize the negative impacts of an app redesign on existing users or helping the growth team decide which regional offices to put new hires in.

 If you have a passion for business and optimizing systems, it’s easy to see how a transition into BizOps makes sense.